 This is because Google is always trying to understand what the consumer wants.
 While a consumer who is hungry might not want to make a trip across town, someone looking to spend an afternoon at an amusement park might.

-Updating Your Google Business Profile Category
+Updating Your Category on Google Business Profile

 Google will ask you to select a business category right away, but what if you find a better category?
 Or what if your products or services change?